GEORDIE DIALECT WORDS C TO E

 Divvent Divvin: Do not – ie Divvent dee that.
 Newcastle and Tyneside.
 Variations include dean’t or dinnit in South Shields and Sunderland

-Dodd: A fox - see surname section.
+Dodd: A fox.
 A fox may also be called a Tod.

 Dodd: A round bare hill.